You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 On Off Status After Power Failure

-Parameter 12: Set the on/off status of the device after power failure.
+Parameter 12: Set the on off status for the dimmer and relay after power failure.

 Size: 1 byte dec